 Balcony cabins

-Balcony cabins are by far the most popular choice and that’s why every cruise line has the greatest number of these cabins on board.
+Balcony cabins are by far the most popular choice, and that’s why every cruise line has the greatest number of these cabins on board.

-Remember to ask your cruise line if your balcony has a clear glass surround or a solid colour.
+Remember to ask your cruise line if your balcony has a clear glass surround or a solid color.
 Your view when sitting down could be partially obscured if the balcony glass is not clear.

 Aft balcony cabins

 Aft cabins are those right at the back of the ship.
-And they are popular! ask any regular cruise traveler and they will know that to acquire one of these cabins, you need to book and secure your cabin choice early.
+And they are popular!
+Ask any regular cruise traveler, and they will know that to acquire one of these cabins, you need to book and secure your cabin choice early.

 Why are these aft cabins so popular?
-The balcony is larger than in regular balcony cabins, and you get the most remarkable, unobstructed view of the ocean from the back of the ship as it ploughs through the sea.
+The balcony is larger than in regular balcony cabins, and you get the most remarkable, unobstructed view of the ocean from the back of the ship as it plows through the sea.
 We love this type of cabin, so study the deck plan of the cruise ship you have chosen, and look out for availability when booking your cruise.

 Suites